spiritofsim/phe/readme.md

 It uses TwoPlusTwo algorithm with pre-build ranks table (see ranks.dat.gz).

 On my machine (i7-7700HQ 2.80 GHz) it can evaluate 53 millions 7-cards hands per second.
-I think it fastest go implementation for now.

 ## Installation